 The load profile for ULO consumers represents the OEB's best estimate of energy consumption.
-For this price setting period, there is insufficient data to warrant a change in the load profile from that used with the introduction of ULO.17 With increased uptake of the ULO program and data that spans a longer period of time, this load profile will be reviewed and updated as necessary.
+For the last price setting period, there was insufficient data to warrant a change in the load profile from that used with the introduction of ULO.20 Since then, there has been an increased uptake of the ULO program and data that spans a longer period is now available.
+Therefore, for the current price setting period, the load profile assumed for ULO consumers was calculated based on ULO consumers' actual Overnight-, Off-, Mid-, and On-peak consumption observed over the previous 12 months.
+The assumed ULO load profile for the current price setting period is 37% ULONIGHT, 22% ULOOFF, 27% ULOMID and 14% ULOON.